hashicorp/vault/website/source/intro/vs/chef-puppet-etc.html.md

 Vault is not tied to any specific configuration management system.
 You can read secrets from configuration management, but you can also use the API directly to read secrets from applications.
-This means that configuration management requires less secrets, and in many cases doesn't ever have to persist them to disk.
+This means that configuration management requires fewer secrets, and in many cases doesn't ever have to persist them to disk.

 Vault encrypts the data onto physical storage and requires multiple